sherman205/lapa/src/content/recipes/SpinachBaconQuiche/index.md

 description: "A cheesy and herbed quiche that packs all the main food groups into one pie."
 servingSize: "One 9 inch quiche"
 totalTime: "80 minutes"
+list_1: "Quiche dough"
+list_2: "Quiche filling"
 ingredients:
     - 2 cups flour
     - 1 teaspoon salt
     - ½ cup ice water
     - ½ cup olive oil
+instructions:
+    - In a bowl, mix together the flour and salt with a fork.
+    - In a separate bowl, mix the olive oil and cold water together until it combines.
+Then pour the mixture into the flour.
+    - Once the dough starts to come together, use your hands to form it into a ball.
+    - Store in the fridge for a few hours so it is easier to roll out.
+    - Preheat the oven to 400 degrees.
+    - Roll out the dough to ¼” thick and form into the tart or pie pan.
+Trim away excess dough and store for later.
+    - Place aluminum foil over the top of the dough and weigh down with something, i.e. uncooked rice, to imitate the weight of the filling.
+    - Bake tart shell until it is mostly cooked, for about 20 minutes, and then remove to cool.
+ingredients_list_2:
     - 2 cups spinach, chopped
     - ½ cup sundried tomato, chopped
     - ½ onion, cut into moon-shaped slices